Benjam11n/Birds-of-a-Feather-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-**Disclaimer:** This README addresses the frontend of the project.
-This repository contains the source code for the frontend of the Birds of a Feather forum.
-It represents the culmination of about two months of learning web development from scratch and developing ever since exams ended last semester.
+**Note:** This README specifically pertains to the frontend of the project.
+Enclosed in this repository is the source code for the Birds of a Feather forum's frontend.
+Crafted for the CVWO summer project, it signifies the culmination of approximately two months of delving into web development, starting from ground zero and evolving continuously since the end of last semester's exams.

 **Forum Theme:** The central theme of the forum revolves around birds as I own two budgerigars, and I love birds!
 The forum is called "Birds of a Feather" as birds of a feather flock together.